pyusb/pyusb/README.rst

 Some people have been sending patches and reporting bugs directly at my email.
 Please, do it through
-`github <https://github.com/pyusb/pyusb>`_, I had a hard time tracking their names to put them in the acknowledgments file. ;-)
+`github <https://github.com/pyusb/pyusb>`_, I had a hard time tracking their names to put them in the acknowledgments file.

-PS: this README file was based on the great Josh Lifton's one... ^_^
+PS: this README file was based on the great Josh Lifton's one.